tilltnet/rf.wr.py/README.md

 /playURI - GET - let's you enter URI to stream /vol/<no> - Set volume with <no> ranging between 0 and 100 (careful!).
 /info - Shows current transport info (CurrentURI, CurrentURIMetaData, TrackURI, TrackMetaData).
+/track/<no> - Play specified track no. of the current playlist.
 ```
 ###Music Zones